andyrewlee/lesson_plans/02_html_css.md

 * Instead of using absolute values like 15px, values based on proportion like 75% are used

-# Homework
+# Workout Level 1

-Finish half of the JavaScript course on Codecademy
+Finish the [JavaScript](https://www.codecademy.com/learn/javascript) course on Codecademy